 Rugby is the national obsession of New Zealand and a huge determining influence on New Zealand life and culture.
-Rising from cities, small towns and country paddocks, no part of New Zealand’s landscape is quite complete without a set of Rugby goal posts.
-There are signs of the sport at every corner, whether it’s a young boy perfecting his kick at the park or a proud supporter wearing his team’s shirt to the mall, you can’t help but be captivated by the game.
+Rising from cities, small towns, and country paddocks, no part of New Zealand’s landscape is quite complete without a set of rugby goalposts.
+There are signs of the sport at every corner, whether it’s a young person perfecting their kick at the park or a proud supporter wearing their team’s shirt to the shops.

 Rugby was introduced to New Zealand in 1870 by Charles Monro.
 Born near Nelson, Monro studied in England before returning home.
 He introduced the game to friends in Nelson, which lead to the first rugby game being played at Botanical Reserve, Nelson (a sign now stands on the ground to commemorate the game).